Cold weather, ice and seasonal illnesses can cause more complications for people with Parkinson's. Here's our advice on managing over winter.

 If you know someone who has Parkinson's

-If your friend, relative or someone who lives locally to you has Parkinson's it's especially important to check on them regularly during cold weather.
+If your friend, relative or neighbour has Parkinson's, it's especially important to check on them regularly during winter.
+Older people are particularly vulnerable at this time of year.